coderefinery/train-the-trainer/content/lesson-template.md

 - Markdown, Jupyter, and ReST (and more...) inputs. (jupyter-book is Sphinx, so anything it can do we can do.
 This was one of the inspirations for using Sphinx)
 - Good support for inline code.
 Much more than static code display, if you want to look at extensions.
-- generate different output formats (pdf, epub, etc)
+- Generate different output formats (pdf, epub, etc)
-- strong cross-referencing within and between projects
+- Strong cross-referencing within and between projects

 ## [CodeRefinery lesson template](https://github.com/coderefinery/sphinx-lesson-template)